-- c.
-Click Apply Filter to close the palette and reload the report. - d.
-To remove a filter, click the icon at the top-right of the report, click the x beside the filter you wish to remove, then click Apply Filter to close the palette and reload the report. - 10.
-To refresh the data displayed in the report, click the icon.
-See the Loading & Caching Report Data article for more information on refreshing and reloading.
+- 3. Click Apply Filter to close the palette and reload the report. - 4.
+To remove a filter, click the icon at the top-right of the report, click the x beside the filter you wish to remove.
+If the filter is a date-based filter, select then delete the dates from the fields.
+Click Apply Filter to close the palette and reload the report.